|

 My way is not very common today in the pipe making world.
 It is sure not

-the fastest way but it is the way I would like a pipe made for me and that is
+the fastest way but it is the way I would like a pipe made for me and that is the

-the way I like to make a pipe for others.
+way I like to make a pipe for others.

-piece.
+adds to the piece.
 My logo on the mouthpiece

 is also sterling silver, I inlay by hand as one of the last steps.

-hope this answered a few of the common questions and if you have any others
+I hope this answered a few of the common questions and

-please e-mail me, I would be happy to answer your questions.
+if you have any others please e-mail me, I would be happy to answer your questions.

 -- Larry Roush